23greg23/plugins/README.md

 # plugins
 this is a repository with several tests/tutorials/experiments relate to building plugin based shortcode handler.
-Once a path forward is established, repo will be forked to specific dev branch(es).
+Once a path forward is established, repo will be forked to new repo and specific dev branch(es).